joshSzep/joshszep/README.md

 # Joshua Szepietowski

-**Senior Software Engineer**
+**Staff Software Engineer**
 Los Angeles, CA - [joshszep@gmail.com](mailto:joshszep@gmail.com) - [linkedin.com/in/joshszep](https://www.linkedin.com/in/joshszep)

 ## Hello, I’m Josh!

-Senior Software Engineer with 18+ years of experience.
+Staff Software Engineer with 18+ years of experience.
 I’m particularly confident in using Python for backend and data engineering.
 I advocate for remote work, leveraging AI, and fixing the technical interview.
 My passion is solving real-world problems using software.
 I thrive when given autonomy and ownership in a fast-moving environment.

 ## EXPERIENCE